nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 [`NoSuchBeanDefinitionException`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/NoSuchBeanDefinitionException.html)
 stating that `WebService` _bean_ cannot be found.
-This comes from the statement that _beans_ defined in child contexts are not accessible in the parent context.
+This comes from the statement that _beans_ defined in child contexts are not accessible from the parent context.
-The source code with this changes can be found [here](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/tree/multiple-contexts-dataService-cannot-access-webService).
+The source code with these changes can be found [here](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/tree/multiple-contexts-dataService-cannot-access-webService).

 There will be no exception thrown if we try to autowire `DataService` into `WebService` as _beans_ defined in parent context are visible to _beans_ defined in child contexts.
 Source code